henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 ### ATTACK trait

-Monsters have an ATTACK trait which can be set to COMBAT, MAGIC or POISON.
+Monsters have an ATTACK trait which can be set to COMBAT, COMBO, MAGIC, RANGED or POISON.

 The interaction will always be a Fight but a melee or poison interaction will then be selected.
 If a monster has equipped spells, or cantrips, they will always be selected over a melee combat.

+A combo attack is two attacks.
+The attacks made depend on the available damage traits.

+- DMG: two melee attacks
+- DMG & DMG_POISON: melee followed by poison.

-If the attack mode is magic, the monster itself should have the spell traits.
+If the attack mode is magic or ranged, the monster itself should have the spell traits.
 I.e. it is actually cast as the spell.
+A RANGED attack is treated the same as MAGIC but without use of the spell cast ability.
+The monster is treated as the spell.

 ### Use of magic